ethras/flow-maestro/commands/blueprint.md

 - [ ] 3.2 Notify finance ops
 ```

+### Task-writing tips

+- Keep each task focused on an outcome that fits inside a single working block (≤4 hours when possible).
+- Add owners inline (`- [ ] 1.2 [@alex] ...`) and append `[P]` for steps that can run in parallel safely.
+- Mark unresolved dependencies with `[BLOCKED: reason]` and capture the mitigation next to the task plus in `plan.md`.
+- Update sub-bullets with actual file paths, commands, and code snippets as you learn; spawn a fresh change if brand-new scope appears.

 ## Validation Checklist

 - [ ] `spec.md` acknowledged and referenced
-- [ ] `blueprint.md` updated with research, phase outlines, and code snippets
+- [ ] `plan.md` updated with research, phase outlines, and code snippets
 - [ ] `tasks.md` sequenced with sub-bullets for files/steps/tests
 - [ ] Delta specs created/updated for every affected capability
 - [ ] Context7 or external research captured (if used)